dashpay/docs/wallets/dashcore/installation-macos.rst

 This step is optional, but recommended to verify the authenticity of the file you downloaded.
 This is done by checking its detached signature against the public key published by the Dash Core development team.
-To download the detached signature, click the **Installer Signature** button on the wallet download page and save it to the same folder as the downloaded binary.
+To download the detached signature, click the **Installer Signature** button on the wallet download page and save it to the same folder as the downloaded binary (which should be by default).
+You may also need to download GPG, which you can do via https://gpgtools.org/.

 All releases of Dash are signed using GPG with one of the following keys: